 The Progress Software Corporation 1991 Employee Stock Purchase Plan (the "Plan"), as amended, was adopted by the shareholders of the Company on July 1, 1998.
 As of February 23, 2001, a total of 1,500,000 shares of Common Stock were authorized for issuance under the Plan, of which approximately 351,000 remained available and reserved for issuance.
 The Company believes that the availability of an adequate reserve of shares for issuance under the Plan will benefit the Company by providing employees with an opportunity to acquire shares of the Company's Common Stock and will enable the Company to attract, retain and motivate valued employees.
-In March 2001, the Board of Directors unanimously approved an increase in the number of shares to a total of 2,300,000 shares, such increase is subject to shareholder approval being received at the 2001 Annual Meeting.
+As of March 15, 2001, all pending plan issuances will be made from the 351,000 shares currently available and reserved for issuance.
+In March 2001, the Board of Directors unanimously approved an increase in the number of shares of Common Stock reserved for issuance under the Plan by 800,000 shares to a total of 2,300,000 shares, such increase is subject to shareholder approval being received at the 2001 Annual Meeting.